 Talk to your doctor or pharmacist about where on your body you should inject insulin.
 You can inject your insulin in the stomach , upper arm, upper leg, or buttocks.
 Do not inject insulin into muscles, scars, or moles.
 Use a different site for each injection, at least 1/2 inch (1.25 centimeters) away from the previous injection site but in the same general area (for example, the thigh).
 Use all available sites in the same general area before switching to a different area (for example, the upper arm).

 This medication may be prescribed for other uses.
 Ask your doctor or pharmacist for more information.

 Before using insulin,

 - tell your doctor and pharmacist if you are allergic to any type of insulin or any other medications.

-- tell your doctor if you have or have ever had nerve damage caused by diabetes; or adrenal (a small gland near the kidneys), pituitary (a small gland in the brain), thyroid, liver, or kidney disease.
+- tell your doctor if you have or have ever had nerve damage caused by diabetes; heart failure; or heart, adrenal (a small gland near the kidneys), pituitary (a small gland in the brain), thyroid, liver, or kidney disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while using insulin, call your doctor.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are using insulin.

 - Alcohol may cause a decrease in blood sugar.
 Ask your doctor about the safe use of alcoholic beverages while you are using insulin.

 - ask your doctor what to do if you get sick, experience unusual stress, plan to travel across time zones, or change your exercise and activity level.
 These changes can affect your blood sugar and the amount of insulin you may need.